 Kate is set to become patron of the All England Lawn Tennis & Croquet Club Photo: Getty Images

-It is an honor likely to leave Kate thrilled; as a lifelong tennis fan, she is granted planning permission to build a tennis court in the grounds of Anmer Hall, the home she shares with Prince William and their two children Prince George and Princess Charlotte.
+It is an honor likely to leave Kate thrilled; as a lifelong tennis fan, she is a regular fixture in the royal box throughout Wimbledon.
+The Duchess is also a fan of playing tennis too, and has been granted planning permission to build a tennis court in the grounds of Anmer Hall, the home she shares with Prince William and their two children Prince George and Princess Charlotte.

 William and Kate regularly attend Wimbledon matches together Photo: Getty Images